 Have a cavity filled in the afternoon

 As a general rule, blood pressure fluctuates throughout the day—it hits its lowest point around bedtime and it’s highest when you wake in the morning, says J. David Glass, PhD, a circadian biologist at Kent State University.
 If you’re keeping an eye on your blood pressure to help your doctor decide whether you need medication, you could get an inaccurate picture by taking your reading just once a day.
 “If you’re measuring it yourself, it’s best to do it in the morning and evening,” Glass says.
 “Be sure to do it at the same times each day—don’t bounce around.”
 Taking the two readings could make the difference between your doctor prescribing blood pressure drugs and advising you to stick with diet and exercise, he says.
-Here’s what else doctors don’t tell you about healthy blood pressure.